dsaucez/RESCOM17/README.md

 ##### Question 1

-Modify `getPath(src, dst, flow)` to implement *Layer 3 destination based shortest path routing*.
+Modify `getPath(src, dst, flow)` to implement *5-tuples shortest path routing*.

 Describe your algorithm and implement it.

 ##### Question 2

-Modify `getPath(src, dst, flow)` to implement *5-tuples shortest path routing*.

-Describe your algorithm and implement it.

-##### Question 3

-Modify your implementation of Question 2 to support load balancing.
+Modify your implementation of Question 1 to support load balancing.

 a) Describe an algorithm for random load balancing oblivious to network load and implement it.